-The Food Pantry is the largest of the four feeding programs administered by The Caring Place, distributing 191 tons of food in 2013.
-This equates to over 318,000 meals.
+The Food Pantry is the largest of the four feeding programs administered by The Caring Place.
+In 2014, the Food Pantry provided 501,720 pounds of food to 16,724 individuals.

 An average of 24 families per day depend on The Caring Place to help them put food on the table.
 Families may qualify to receive a food order once in 30 days.